geomstats/geomstats/docs/contributing/index.rst

 In addition to the PEP8 standards, geomstats follows the following
 guidelines:

-1. Use underscores to separate words in non class names: ``n_samples`` rather than ``nsamples``.
+#.
+Use underscores to separate words in non class names: ``n_samples``
+   rather than ``nsamples``.

-2. Avoid single-character variable names.
-This prevents using automatic tools to find-and-replace code, as searching for ``x`` in geomstats will return the whole database.
+#.
+Avoid single-character variable names.
+This prevents using automatic
+   tools to find-and-replace code, as searching for ``x`` in geomstats will return the whole database.
 At least 3 characters are advised for a variable name.

-3. Use understandable function and variable names.
-The naming should help the maintainers reading faster through your code.
+#.
+Use meaningful function and variable names.
+The naming should help
+   the maintainers reading faster through your code.
 Thus, ``my_array``, ``aaa``, ``result``, ``res`` are generally bad variable names, whereas ``rotation_vec`` or ``symmetric_mat`` read well.

-4. Avoid comment in the code, the documentation goes in the docstrings.
+#.
+Avoid comment in the code, the documentation goes in the docstrings.
    This allows the explanations to be included in the documentation generated automatically on the website.
 Furthermore, forbidding comments forces us to write clean code, and clean docstrings.

-5. Follow geomstats' API.
-For example, points on manifolds are denoted ``point``, tangent vectors ``tangent_vec``, matrices ``mat``, exponential ``exp`` and logarithms ``log``.
+#.
+Follow geomstats' API.
+For example, points on manifolds are denoted
+   ``point``, tangent vectors ``tangent_vec``, matrices ``mat``, exponential ``exp`` and logarithms ``log``.

-6. Avoid multiple statements on one line.
-Divide complex computations on several lines.
+#.
+Avoid multiple statements on one line.
+Divide complex computations on several
+   lines.
 Prefer a line return after a control flow statement (``if``/``for``).

-7. **Don't use** ``import *`` **in any case**.
-It is considered harmful by the `official Python recommendations
+#. **Don't use** ``import *`` **in any case**.
+It is considered harmful
+   by the `official Python recommendations
    <https://docs.python.org/2/howto/doanddont.html#from-module-import>`_.
    It makes the code harder to read as the origin of symbols is no